WebComponentHelpers/ImperaJS/README.md

         // the element has a read-only prop connected
         // to each stateVariable in the list above let myTodos = this.todos[0]
-        // this will throw
+        // This property is safe to use, you cannot
+        // modify the state accidentally.
-        myTodos.txt = "new todo"
+        myTodos.txt = "new todo"  // this will throw
     }

     // override callback that fires on "todos" changes